 This appears to be feasible, but it is not proposed.
+Only a portion of the vegetated buffer strip is proposed to be re-naturalized.
 The applicant should commit on the plan set to no longer mowing all the way to the vegetated buffer strip to come into compliance with the City's Zoning Ordinance.